sorascode/igneous-machines/README.md

 <br/>

 ### Igneous Miner
 The **Igneous Miner** is able to use tools and fuel to mine the block in front of it.
-If it is given an axe for example it will be able to chop wood, with a pickaxe stone.
+If it is given an axe for example it will be able to chop wood, with a pickaxe stone, etc.

 **!
 WORK IN PROGRESS ! (not available in current version)**